harness/developer-hub/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/download-images-from-private-registry.md

    :::warning

    Do not change the image names in your private registry.
-The image names must match the names specified by Harness.
+The image names must match the names specified by Harness; this includes the `harness/` prefix.

    :::